Lemoncode/react-hooks-by-example/04-component_unmount/Readme.md

   );
 };
 ```

-- Now we have a children component that clicking on a button it's mount or dismount from the DOM.
+- Now we got a childr component that is mounted / unmounted from the dom when a user clicks on a button.

 How could we do to display a message on the console
 browser when the child component will be mounted?
-If we remember the previous example, it would be with _React.useEffect_.
+If we remember the previous example, we can use _React.useEffect_.
-Do you dare to try it?
-Pause the video and try it :)
+Before continue just give a try by yourself.

 We could do something like: